Clivert98/Clivert98/README.md

 <h3 align="center">A passionate Bioinformatics student</h3>

 # 💫 About Me:
-🌱I’m currently learning Data Analytics<br>👨‍💻 All of my projects are available at https://sites.google.com/view/clivertayisi-ansah/home<br>📫 How to reach me clivertansa98@gmail.com<br>⚡ Fun fact I am good at many sports but still haven't learnt to swim.<br><br>
+🌱I’m currently learning Data Analytics<br>👨‍💻 All of my projects are available at https://github.com/Clivert98?tab=repositories <br>📫 How to reach me clivertansa98@gmail.com<br>⚡ Fun fact I am good at many sports but still haven't learnt to swim.<br><br>

 ## 🌐 Socials: